 - 1. Typical program and erase time assumes the following conditions: 25°C, 3.3V, and checkerboard pattern. - 2.
-Under worst conditions of 125°C and 2.7V. - 3.
-System-level overhead is the time required to execute the first-bus-cycle sequence for the programming command.
+Under worst conditions of 2.7V. - 3.
+System-level overhead is the time required to execute the first-bus-cycle sequence for the programming command. - 4.
+Erase/Program cycles comply with JEDEC: JESD-47 & JESD22-A117 standard.